-A new marathon to honour rugby league legend Rob Burrow MBE launched this year, with the MND Association named as a charity partner.
+In 2023 a new marathon to honour rugby league legend Rob Burrow CBE launched, with the MND Association named as a charity partner.

-The Rob Burrow Leeds Marathon took place on Sunday 14 May 2023 with the start and finish at the iconic Headingley Stadium, where Association Patron Rob accomplished some of his greatest sporting achievements.
+The Rob Burrow Leeds Marathon is due to take place on the 12th May 2024 with the start and finish at the iconic Headingley Stadium, where Association Patron Rob accomplished some of his greatest sporting achievements.